weztcy/Rasa-Nusantara---Indonesian-Food-Recipe-Mobile-App/README.md

 * Provide a foundation that can be further developed with additional recipe-related features in the future

-## 🚀 Future Development

-The current version of Rasa Nusantara Mobile App provides the fundamental features required for browsing and reading food recipes.

-The application can be further developed with additional features such as:

-* Recipe search

-* Recipe categories

-* Favorite recipes

-* Additional Indonesian food recipes

-* Recipe filtering

-* Improved user interface and user experience

 ## 📜 License

 This project is maintained for educational, portfolio, reference, and development purposes.